 In the gaps between deliveries, I became an avaricious reader in the library at the end of Leinster Road, facing Rathmines Town Hall.

 I was answering to myself for my own financial independence and my use of time, and developing my appreciation of cultural, political and religious diversity and pluralism in a society that, in retrospect, still seems, in a contradictory way, to have been very monochrome.

 I have only one memory of kindness shown by my father after that incident.
-I recall the summer of 1967, during a summer holiday at the Park Hotel in Virginia, he occasionally took me out in a boat on Lough Ramor and taught me to row.
-The Six-Day War had taken place that year, and he shared memories of his childhood friend Chaim Herzog (they were three months apart), who had become famous as a military commentator on radio programmes and then became military governor of East Jerusalem and Judea and Samariathe West Bank.
+I recall the summer of 1967, during a summer holiday at the Park Hotel in Virginia, and how he occasionally took me out in a boat on Lough Ramor and taught me to row.
+The Six-Day War had taken place that June, and he shared memories of his childhood friend Chaim Herzog (they were three months apart in age), who had become famous as a military commentator on radio programmes and then became military governor of East Jerusalem and Judea and Samariathe West Bank.